No longer director of real estate firm charged with cheating people: TMC MP Nussrat Jahan | Politics

 - India

+Jahan also denied allegations of being involved in any fraudulent practice and said she had resigned from the directorship of the company in March 2017.

-A group of senior citizens had on Tuesday lodged a complaint to the Enforcement Directorate, accusing the real estate company of cheating by promising them flats in the New Town area.
+A group of senior citizens had on Tuesday lodged a complaint with the Enforcement Directorate, accusing the real estate company of cheating by promising them flats in the New Town area.

 The complainants were accompanied by BJP leader Shankudeb Panda, who had warned of protests if action was not initiated against the accused.